-- 11 have an advised harvestable surplus as they are exceeding their Conservation Limits. - A further 2 could open for catch and release only based on exceeding a minimum fry threshold in catchment wide electrofishing surveys or based on IFI management criteria that they meet over 65% of their Conservation Limits. - 3 should be closed for harvest as they do not exceed 65% of their Conservation Limits.
+- 12 have an advised harvestable surplus as they are exceeding their Conservation Limits. - The remaining 4 rivers could open for catch and release only based on exceeding a minimum fry threshold in catchment wide electrofishing surveys or based on IFI management criteria that they meet over 65% of their Conservation Limits.

-There are currently 30 rivers in 26 SACs where salmon have a qualifying interest under the EU Habitats directive.
-Of these, 25are above their CL.

-Amongst the stocks being assessed are over 55 small river stocks where the most recent annual average rod catch has been less than 10 salmon, making a direct assessment difficult.
-Therefore, the majority are assumed to be failing to meet Conservation Limits.
-Although these are insignificant fisheries (accounting for less than 0.5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right which must be maintained for biodiversity as required under the EU Habitats Directive.
-The Standing Scientific Committee advise that additional information should be made available to assess stock status relative to their Conservation Limits for these small rivers.
+There are currently 40 rivers or river tributaries in SACs where salmon have a qualifying interest under the EU Habitats directive.
+Of these, 22 are above their CL.
+Amongst the stocks being assessed are 54 river stocks where no rod catch data has been available since 2006 and the most recent annual average rod catch (2002-2006) has been less than 10 salmon, making a direct assessment difficult.
+Although these are insignificant fisheries (accounting for less than 0.5% of the total national rod catch when combined), their stocks are important as spawning populations in their own right, which must be maintained as constituent elements of biodiversity, as required under the EU Habitats Directive.
+Because there is no recent means of direct salmon stock assessment on these rivers, the SSCS have not provided an assessment of CL attainment on these rivers for the 2015 advice.
+The SSCS advise that these rivers remain closed until additional information is made available to assess stock status relative to their Conservation Limits.

 In addition, there are four assessments on major rivers used for hydro power which have been assessed as being below their conservation limits i.e. Upper Liffey (Dublin), Upper Lee (Cork), Upper Shannon (Limerick) and the River Erne.
 The stocks in areas above the impoundments are significantly below their Conservation Limits and following the scientific advice already provided for other rivers, there should be no harvest fisheries on wild salmon in these specific rivers.
 It is also recognised however, that the release of hatchery reared salmon has resulted in fishery opportunities within these rivers for these stocks.
-Restoration programmes should therefore be given precedence until such time as significant improvements to generation of self-sustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.
-In this regard, issues relating to the suitability of hatchery reared stocks for rebuilding wild stocks need to be addressed and the possible negative effects of allowing hatchery fish to interbreed with the small remaining populations of wild or "established" salmon populations in these rivers also needs to be considered.
+Restoration programmes should therefore be given precedence until such time as significant improvements to generation of selfsustaining runs of salmon above these impoundments has been made within the context of agreed restoration plans.

 While the main focus of this report is on fisheries and fisheries effects, there are real concerns relating to quality of freshwater environment, factors causing mortality at sea such as diseases and parasites, marine pollution, availability of prey, predator populations and climate change.
 Presently, there is insufficient empirical information to allow anything other than general advice to be given on these factors i.e. the more the effects of each individual factor can be reduced the more salmon will return to our coasts and rivers.
 Clearly, more directed investigations need to be carried out on these other factors and this is outside the scope of this report.
 The Standing Scientific Committee note however, that by closing rivers to harvest, there will be an absence of catch data and it will not be possible to provide a direct assessment of the status of some stocks.
 Therefore alternative stock assessment techniques and information will be required over a number of years.
-The Standing Scientific Committee recommends that information is made available to allow the committee to provide a stock assessment for all rivers annually.
-This should be based on at least two of the following indices collected over a suitable time period:
+The SSCS recommends that information is made available to allow the committee to provide a stock assessment or index of stock status for all rivers annually.
+This should be based on the following indices collected over a suitable time period: